SpocWiki/_public/schema.org/predicate/Relations/has/has_legislation_legal_value.md

 - [ #has/_legislation_legal_value :: LegalValueLevel ] or
 - [ has_legislation_legal_value :: LegalValueLevel ]

 The legal value of this legislation file.
 The same legislation can be written in multiple files with different legal values.
-Typically a digitally signed PDF have a &quot;stronger&quot; legal value than the HTML file of the same act.
+Typically a digitally signed PDF have a "stronger" legal value than the HTML file of the same act.

 Relation describes that:
 [ #has_/domain  :: LegislationObject ]